elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-key-components-of-the-cornell-notetaking-methods-page-layout.md

 url: /learn/education-studies/questions/what-are-the-key-components-of-the-cornell-notetaking-methods-page-layout
 score: -1.0
 related_article1:
-    id: 165467
+    id: 165465
-    title: What is the purpose of jotting down questions in the cue column?
+    title: >-
+        What are the steps involved in writing brief summaries for summarization?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-purpose-of-jotting-down-questions-in-the-cue-column
+    url: /learn/education-studies/questions/what-are-the-steps-involved-in-writing-brief-summaries-for-summarization
 related_article2:
-    id: 165465
+    id: 165464
-    title: What are the steps involved in writing brief summaries for summarization?
+    title: >-
+        What role do visual aids play in the note-taking process?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-steps-involved-in-writing-brief-summaries-for-summarization
+    url: /learn/education-studies/questions/what-role-do-visual-aids-play-in-the-notetaking-process
 related_article3:
-    id: 165471
+    id: 165461
-    title: Why is it important to identify the date and topic in note organization?
+    title: >-
+        How does the note-taking column differ from the cue column in Cornell notes?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-it-important-to-identify-the-date-and-topic-in-note-organization
+    url: /learn/education-studies/questions/how-does-the-notetaking-column-differ-from-the-cue-column-in-cornell-notes
 related_article4:
-    id: 165462
+    id: 165461
-    title: What are effective paraphrasing techniques for efficient note-taking?
+    title: >-
+        How does the note-taking column differ from the cue column in Cornell notes?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-effective-paraphrasing-techniques-for-efficient-notetaking
+    url: /learn/education-studies/questions/how-does-the-notetaking-column-differ-from-the-cue-column-in-cornell-notes
 related_article5:
-    id: 165467
+    id: 165473
+    title: >-
-    title: What is the purpose of jotting down questions in the cue column?
+        What is the cover and recite method in review techniques?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-purpose-of-jotting-down-questions-in-the-cue-column
+    url: /learn/education-studies/questions/what-is-the-cover-and-recite-method-in-review-techniques
 ---

 &nbsp;